 Take for instance, his involvement and passion to help get the skate park built.

-Rich was just a few years older, and cared about skating AND politics enough to jump in; because, even when building a skate park, it all comes down to politics and support of the community.
+Rich was just a few years older; he cared about skating AND politics enough to jump in, quickly discovering the depth of agendas when building something new in a city.
+Ultimately it all came down to politics and support of the community.

 I suppose Richard is out to challenge that in a very direct way that will yet again ruffle feathers.